Societal racism

 Societal racism is a type of racism based on a set of institutional, historical, cultural and interpersonal practices within a society that places one or more social or ethnic groups in a better position to succeed and disadvantages other groups so that disparities develop between the groups.
-Societal racism has also been called structural racism, because, according to Carl E. James, society is structured in a way that excludes substantial numbers of people from minority backgrounds from taking part in social institutions.
+Societal racism has also been called structural racism, because, according to Carl E. James, society is structured in a way that excludes substantial numbers of people of minority backgrounds from taking part in social institutions.
 Societal racism is sometimes referred to as systemic racism as well.
 Societal racism is a form of societal discrimination.

 Background and importance

 According to James Joseph Scheurich and Michelle D. Young, racism can be categorized into five types: